 - To add a new resource to the list, click the first empty field and enter the resource name.
-If you also intend to use MindView for task distribution and task tracking, enter an email address for the resource.
-To know more about these features, refer to "Exporting to Microsoft Outlook task list" and "Managing and Tracking Tasks".
+If you also intend to use MindView for task distribution, enter an email address for the resource.
+To know more, refer to "Exporting to Microsoft Outlook task list".
 This only applies to resources of type Work (i.e. human resources). - (optional) If you want to be able to track the overall cost of your project, you can specify the cost per unit of the resource in the Rate field.
 Although the default time unit is h (per hour), you can enter other time units: m (per minute), d (per day), w (per week), mo (per month), y (per year).
 To specify a rate of \$320 per day for instance, you would enter 320/d.